neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

   caption=OpenMC [!ac](CSG) geometry colored by cell ID shown on the $x$-$y$ and $x$-$z$ planes style=width:60%;margin-left:auto;margin-right:auto

+The top and bottom of the pincell are vacuum boundaries.
+The four lateral faces of the pincell are reflective.
 Because we are not filling any universes with other universes or lattices, all of the cells in this problem are at the highest level of the geometry - i.e. the root universe.